kyma-project/cli/docs/gen-docs/kyma_install.md

 Here are the installation steps:

 The standard installation uses the minimal configuration.
 The system performs the following steps:
-1. Fetches the `tiller.yaml` file from the `/installation/resources` directory and deploys it to the cluster.
-2. Deploys and configures the Kyma Installer.
+1. Deploys and configures the Kyma Installer.
 At this point, steps differ depending on the installation type.

     When you install Kyma locally **from release**, the system:
     1. Fetches the latest or specified release along with configuration.